ermurachi/git-how-to-container/README.md

 What if there are multiple github accounts that need to be used for different projects?

 ### Solution
-A github account is assotiated with an email and with a SSH key to a container.
+A github account is assotiated with an email and with an SSH key to a container.
 Use a different directory in the host machine to store the SSH key and a different directory for git repo.
 Use a ubuntu container to map the new SSH and git repo directories.

-*Using the steps in this document might give you the feeling of using one computer for one git account.*
+---

 ### Prepare the Setup
----
 Install docker [Link](https://docs.docker.com/engine/install/ubuntu/#install-using-the-convenience-script):
 ```bash
 curl -fsSL https://test.docker.com -o test-docker.sh